Q: Does a pass entitle my child to ride any bus he/she chooses?

 Q: Can my child bring a friend home on the bus?

-No, unless the friend has a pass for that particular route.
+No, unless the friend has an annual pass for that particular route.

 Q: What if my child has to cross the street?